 Identifying a Tandem Breaker

 A tandem circuit breaker has a single plastic body, sized the same as a normal 120-volt circuit breaker.
 But it also has two breaker levers on the face, which operate separate circuits.
 Internally, the device has separate mechanisms to control and protect separate circuits and should one of the circuits overload, only one of the handles will trip to the off position.

-A tandem circuit breaker is not always allowed in circuit breaker panels.
-Check first with your local electrical inspector to determine if using tandem breakers is acceptable.
-In most cases, an existing panel may have run out of usable space and a certain amount of tandem breakers are allowable.
-In new construction, this is not the case.
+Tandem circuit breakers are not always allowed in circuit breaker panels.
+Check first with your local electrical inspector to determine if using tandem breakers is acceptable, and if so, how many are allowed.
+In most cases, when an existing panel has run out of usable space, a limited number of tandem breakers are allowed.
+In new construction, however, tandem breakers may not be allowed at all.

 Tandem breakers are not the same as another solution that has sometimes been used in situations where there aren't enough slots in the breaker box—the slimline breaker.
 Slimline breakers are narrow-bodied breakers that can be slotted side-by-side in a single slot in the breaker box.
 The effect is the same—two circuits in a single breaker slot—but tandem breakers have a single body with two internal breaker mechanisms, while slimline breakers are simply extra-narrow breakers that can be fit side-by-side in one slot.